arcana-lab/heartbeatcompiler/README.md

 HBC is the first compiler that transforms loop-based nested parallelism into binaries that benefit from heartbeat scheduling.
 HBC is built upon [NOELLE](https://github.com/arcana-lab/noelle) and [LLVM](http://llvm.org).

-HBC is in active development so more robust transformation, code optimizations will be integrated.
+HBC is in active development, so more optimizations will be added as we develop them.
+Moreover, please be patient if you find problems, and please report them to us; we will do our best to fix them.

-We release HBC's source code in the hope of benefiting others.
+We release HBC's source code in the hope others will benefit from it.
 You are kindly asked to acknowledge usage of the tool by citing the following paper:
 ```
 @inproceedings{HBC,